-The thought of creating a tagline can be an overwhelming and time-consuming process.
-I know.
-I personally worked through this exercise over the past couple of months as I reevaluated the unique value proposition of Keyhole Marketing.
-If you’re going through this process as well, it’s important to know what you’re getting into, why you’re doing it, and how to successfully create a tagline for your business.
+Taglines can be tricky to come up with and require a good amount of creativity, which can lead to an overwhelming and time-consuming process.
+If you’re going through this experience, it’s important to know what you’re getting into, why you’re doing it, and how to successfully create a tagline for your business.

 Let’s get started.

-In marketing, a tagline reiterated phrase identified with an individual, group or product — also known as a catchphrase or slogan.
+A tagline is defined as “a catchphrase or catchy slogan, especially as used in advertising, or the punchline of a joke.”
+In marketing, a tagline is often a reiterated phrase identified with an individual, group or product.
 Businesses create taglines in order to capture an audience’s attention, and leave a lasting impression after only a short encounter.